 - Recycle your Christmas tree with a recycling service.

 - Call a local lawn waste collection service.

 - Create mulch out of the tree for your garden

 Proper Christmas tree care can ensure your holidays (and Christmas tree) stay merry and bright all season long!
 Looking for other decoration tips?
-Explore our most festive gifts and florals perfect for adding some holiday cheer in your office or home!
+Explore our most festive Holiday gifts and Christmas flowers perfect for adding some holiday cheer in your office or home!
 Happy Holidays!